-Of course, this is true in countries that use the U.S. dollar like Ecuador, El Salvador, Panama, British Virgin Islands, or Turks and Caicos.
-But it’s also true for countries that have their own currency, yet still trade real estate in U.S. dollars.
-You’ll find this practice in Uruguay, Peru, Nicaragua, Costa Rica, and sometimes Mexico… although there are many others.
+But it’s also true for countries that have their own currencies yet still trade real estate in U.S. dollars.
+You’ll find this practice in Uruguay, Peru, Nicaragua, Costa Rica, and sometimes Mexico, among many others.

-If your foreign property transaction is in dollars, then the exchange rate will have no direct effect on the purchase or sales price.
+If your foreign property transaction is in dollars, then the exchange rate has no direct effect on the purchase or the sales price.

 2. Do You Plan To Live Or Spend Significant Time In-Country?